springfall2008/batpred/README.md

 ```
 calculate_best_discharge - True        # Enable discharge calculation
 calculate_discharge_first - True       # Give priority to discharge when it's profitable
+combine_charge_slots - True            # Keep one big charge slot
 combine_discharge_slots - False        # For fixed export rate you have to break up the discharge slots
 set_discharge_window - True            # Allow the tool to control the discharge slots
 metric_min_improvement - 0             # Charge less if it's cost neutral
 metric_min_improvement_discharge - 0   # Discharge even if cost neutral, as you often need many slots to see the improvement
 rate_high_threshold: 1.0               # For fixed export rate you need to consider all slots
 predbat_set_discharge_freeze - True    # Allow Predbat to hold the current battery level rather than just discharge
+predbat_metric_battery_cycle - ?       # You can set this to maybe 2-5p if you want to avoid cycling the battery too much
 ```

 predbat_set_discharge_freeze_only - ?? # If you set Freeze only to True then excess solar will be exported, set to False if you want forced export as well